10up/Engineering-Best-Practices/README.md

 # 10up Engineering Best Practices

 These are the official best practices for 10up.
-10up Engineers are expected to uphold these standards in all their work.
+These documents dictate how we, as a company, engineer websites.
+The purpose behind them is to improve the quality of the experiences we build as well as to standardize in turn improving ease of collaboration.

 **[Start reading ☞](http://10up.github.io/Engineering-Best-Practices)**

+## Contributions

+We don't know everything!
+We hope that this can serve as a starting point for the community to improve experiences across the web.
+We welcome pull requests and spirited debates.

 ## License